alexbinary/valueinput/README.md

 ## Data persistance

 The value for each data type is retained when switching to another data type.
-Switching back to a data type reapplies the previous value for that data type.
+Switching back to a data type reapplies the previous value for that data type, if any.

-## Event
+## Events

+### valuechange

-The `valuechange` event is fired after the widget's value changes.
+This event is fired after the widget's value changes.

 Event object contains the following properties :
 - `oldValue` : value before change